tniswong/jq-plugin-factory/README.md

 --------------

 I created PluginFactory because I found myself needing to create new UI components in projects.
 Some of these were simple, while others were more complex.
-I love the ease of use of jQueryUI and the standard way of calling methods, and I wanted to replicate that in all my new component plugins, so I did.
+I love the ease of use of jQueryUI and the standard way of invoking methods, and I wanted to replicate that in all my new component plugins, so I did.

 But.